 The MICROBEAST enables the use of conventional receivers with individual channel outputs or the use of special receivers which output the channel signals as a merged single-line signal.
-These include Spektrum® satellite receivers, PPM composite signal receiver (e.g. Futaba® SP Series receiver or the satellite receiver from Jeti®), receivers with FIXLS compatible data output (e.g. SRXL-Multiplex).
+These include Spektrum[®] satellite receivers, PPM composite signal receiver (e.g. Futaba[®] SP Series receiver or the satellite receiver from Jeti[®]), receivers with Futaba[®] S-BUS as well as receivers with SRXL compatible data output (e.g. SRXL-Multiplex).